-He twiddled his fingers compulsively in the air, coaxing the object of his telekinetic exertions—a three-inch rectangular wooden block—ever so carefully from its nesting place among a rickety stack of its fellows.
+He twiddled his fingers compulsively in the air, coaxing the object of his telekinetic exertions—a three-inch rectangular wooden block—oh-so-carefully from its nesting place among a rickety stack of its fellows.

-He jammed his tongue in the pocket of his cheek, tensing as the whole column of blocks gave a perilous wobble.
+He jammed his tongue in the pocket of his cheek—tensed as the whole column of blocks gave a perilous wobble.

-He halted his efforts, remaining disengaged till the stack had stabilized.
+Halted his efforts—remained disengaged till the stack had stabilized.

 “Hoo!” he exhaled in relief, seconds later, as the block under his command finally worked itself free.